 Sea Harrier FA.2s lined up aft on HMS Illustrious in 1995 – the aircraft at the top of the picture was one of only 3-4 believed to have been painted in Dark Sea Grey.
 Most aircraft appear to be armed with Sidewinder training rounds

 The Sea Harriers wear no squadron markings, and include the rare sight of one aircraft wearing the Dark Sea Grey scheme with bright national markings more associated with FRS.1 aircraft.
-Later, the fleet standardised on Medium Sea Grey with lo-viz roundels and fin flashes.
+Later, the fleet standardised on Medium Sea Grey with lo-viz roundels.

 The Sea Harrier FA.2 was introduced to improve on the generally successful FRS.1, addressing some of the shortcomings of the earlier type.
 The newer aircraft was optimised for air defence of the fleet, with an emphasis on tackling low-level aircraft armed with long-range anti-ship missiles – a combination that had proved highly destructive in the Falklands conflict of 1982.
 The FA.2 was also created with reconnaissance, anti-ship and ground-attack roles in mind.